railwayapp/docs/src/docs/tutorials/proximity-steering.md

 ---
-title: Setting up Proximity Load Balancing using Cloudflare
+title: Setting up Proximity Steering using Cloudflare
 ---

-### What is Proximity Load Balancing?
+### What is Proximity Steering?

 >Proximity steering routes visitors ... to the closest physical data center.